 At school there were also several events that lightened the load for the faculty while bringing enjoyment to students and parents.
-Late in the spring of 1974 the faculty produced Frank Loesser's How To Succeed in Business without Really Trying.
+Late in the spring of 1974 the faculty

+Following a last-minute decision by alumnus and major donor Frank Baird to focus his future financial support on science, the newly renovated performing arts center, affectionately known as the "Rec," was dedicated in honor of retiring music teacher, Albert Conkey. produced Frank Loesser's How To Succeed in Business without Really Trying.
 It was the second production in the newly renovated Rec and was a smash, although most of the faculty actors on stage were encouraged to keep their day jobs.